 The investment round gained support from, inter alia, Imperial Innovations, the University of Birmingham and co-founder and CEO Dr Chris Hand.

 Dr Chris Hand, Chief Executive Officer of Abingdon Health, commented: ‘The Company has made strong progress in its strategy to create a fully integrated, specialist diagnostics business.
 The acquisition of Serascience is the latest success in this strategy.
 Early detection is critical for improved treatment outcomes, there is an increasing demand for fast, accurate diagnostic tests and we are in a strong position to take advantage of the multiple opportunities within the US$11.2bn global immunodiagnostics market.
 We are delighted to continue to receive support from our shareholders.
 We are pleased that the University of Birmingham is now a shareholder of Abingdon Health, further strengthening our partnership.
-The additional investment will be used to continue to expand our development programmes and scale-up of manufacture.
+The additional investment will be used to continue to expand our lateral flow assay development and manufacturingservices.
 I should like to thank our shareholders for their continuing support.’

 Dr James Wilkie, CEO of the University of Birmingham’s technology transfer company, Alta Innovations (now known as University of Birmingham Enterprise), and newly appointed director of the board of Abingdon Health, said: ‘The acquisition of Serascience by Abingdon Health is a mark of how far the technology has advanced commercially under Bioscience Ventures’ management.
 It’s a great example of one of the many contributions the University of Birmingham is making to accelerate the adoption of early-stage medical devices, diagnostics, and therapeutics.
 We’re delighted to be supporting Abingdon Health on its ongoing journey to tackle the important field of rapid diagnostics, to improve patient care.’